-One thing we’ve started to do in the early stages of site building is documenting the audience.
+One thing we do in the early stages of site building is documenting the audience.
 Before we write anything, design anything, develop any features or even brew a pot of coffee and think about doing those things, we develop a document that outlines the exact audience for the site.

 For example, if we’re building a website that sells pencils, we need to know who is buying pencils.
 We do research into pencil buyers, their occupations, their socioeconomic status, their age, gender and race and sexuality.
 If we find that young, female artists buy significantly more pencils than do older, male accountants, we present our findings to our clients and, in collaboration with them, make design and content decisions that skew the site toward that audience.